syedquest/IR/README.md

         - Logon type 5 - Service that has been configured to run as a user account.
         - Logon type 7 - Unlock.
 User logon on to the machine after it was locked.
         - Logon type 10 - RemoteInteractive logon.
 It is logged when user access through Terminal Services or RDP
+    - EID 4625
+      - Failed logon events.
+If there are multiple entries with this event ID, it might indicate a password spraying attack.
+      - The failure information section will have the codes for the failed logon events and the reason for the failure.